zenoss/ZenPackGenerator/docs/jsonformat.rst

         * w
     * Defaults to w
 * value: The default Value for a property.
     * Defaults to None
+* comment: a string to include in a comment with the property declaration in the generated code.
+    * Defaults to None
 * detailDisplay: Display the property in the details section.
     * Valid Inputs: